awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-tags.md

 You can combine the `--add`, `--update`, and `--delete` subcommand options in a single command\.
 At least one of them is required\.
 You can't combined any of these three subcommand options with `--list`\.

-Environment names must be 4 to 40 characters in length, and can only contain letters, numbers, and hyphens\.
-Environment names can't begin or end with a hyphen\.

 ## Options<a name="eb3-tagsoptions"></a>

 None of these options are required\.
 If you run `eb create` without any options, you are prompted to enter or select a value for each setting\.